 It’s best not to concentrate on any one food in the hope it will work miracles.
 All unprocessed food from the major food groups could be considered ‘super’.
 All these foods are useful as part of a balanced diet.

 You should eat a variety of foods, to ensure you get enough of the nutrients your body needs.
-Focusing on getting your five portions of fruit and vegetables a day is a perfect way to start.

 The list I am providing you is pure vegetarian, there is enough available on non-veg.
 You can include the following food in your diet plan to give you extra or added benefits: